alialib/alia/docs/README.md

 alia (pronounced uh-LEE-uh) is a modern C++ library for developing interactive applications in a declarative manner.
-In alia, the UI of your application is developed as a composition of *component functions.* These component functions:
+In alia, the UI of your application is expressed as a composition of *component functions.* These component functions:

 * **are backed by data** - alia tracks the control flow of your component-level code so that it can maintain data corresponding to each of your individual